2025 Idaho Vandals football team

-The 2025 Idaho Vandals football team represent the University of Idaho as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
-The Vandals are led by first-year head coach Thomas Ford and play home games on campus at the Kibbie Dome in Moscow, Idaho.
+The 2025 Idaho Vandals football team represented the University of Idaho as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
+The Vandals were led by first-year head coach Thomas Ford and played home games on campus at the Kibbie Dome in Moscow, Idaho.

+After three consecutive appearances in the FCS playoffs under departed head coach Jason Eck, Idaho was ranked twelfth in the pre-season poll.
+The Vandals struggled and finished at 4–8 overall (2–6 in conference, eighth) and both coordinators were fired.

-Hired in December 2024, Ford coached the running backs at Oregon State in 2024; he coached the running backs and special teams at Idaho under predecessor Jason Eck in 2022 and 2023.
+Hired in December 2024, Ford coached the running backs at Oregon State in 2024; he coached the running backs and special teams at Idaho under Eck in 2022 and 2023.